Emanulator/python3-PokeOne-Launcher/README.md

 Good question!
 I never asked them.
 If they want this removed, i will remove it.

 ## Why does it not work?
-I dont know?
-I have only tested this on a few Machines.
+Since I have only tested this on a few Machines, i cannot guarantee that it will run on some specific configurations.

-## Can i request a feature?
-No.

 ## How do i run this on linux?
 Read the Requirements above, downlaod this repo, extract it to a new folder, then from a terminal: "chmod +x launch.sh" (without quotation marks) and then run launch.sh

+# Updates
+ August 2022: Added an option to run with gamemode (if installed), but i have no idea if this brings better performance.